PatrikAAberg/dmce/README.md

 dmce is primarily intended for embedded systems where the level of intrusion must be kept low.
 Only code delta is probed and probes are lightweight!

-dmce focus on code delta coverage, test teams are kept on their toes keeping up with the latest feature development!
+As dmce focus on code delta coverage, test teams are kept on their toes keeping up with the latest feature development!

 #### Examples of use: